Rechargeable Hearing Aids in 2020 [Ultimate Guide]

 Just as quickly as silver-zinc batteries rose in popularity, a combination of factors led to a quick shift away from this technology.

-Within a few short years, battery and charger reliability issues began to surface and as a result, many hearing care providers stopped recommending the technology.
+Within a few short years, battery and charger reliability issues began to surface and as a result, many hearing care providers stopped recommending silver-zinc batteries.

 Lithium-ion Rechargeable Batteries